Eleventh grade: New Zealand

 In New Zealand, Year 12 is the equivalent of 11th Grade, with students aged 16 or 17 during the years.
 It is the fourth year of secondary school and the twelfth year of compulsory education.
 During Year 12, most students complete Level 2 of the National Certificate of Educational Achievement (NCEA), the country's main national qualification for secondary school students.
 Students in Year 12 typically study English (or Te Reo Māori) and a minimum of five elective subjects with mathematics highly recommended.

 Pakistan

 In Pakistan, 11th Grade is the first of the two years in college (12th Grade being the last and final year before university education) and is equivalently referred to as "first year."
-Students in this year level are, in most cases, 15 to 16 years old.
+Students in this year level are, most times, 15 to 16 years old.

 Students select from the following programs: